+3 to 5 years

+3 to 10 years

+5 years

-Office plant and equipment 3 to 5 years Manufacturing plant and equipment 3 to 10 years Commercial equipment 5 years Leasehold improvements Shorter of lease term or useful life
+Shorter of lease term or useful life

 The Company allocates the amount initially recognized in respect of an item of plant and equipment to its significant parts and depreciates separately each such part.
 The carrying amount of a replaced part is derecognized when replaced.
 Residual values, method of depreciation and useful lives of the assets are reviewed annually and adjusted if appropriate.